 There are fewer down-sides here.
 Tone-snobs will complain about the loss of highs or in-general, how they don’t quite do the “vintage” thing as well.
 For the most part, you can ignore that.
 You’ll know when you know enough to know the difference (nice sentence huh?) : – ) The only other downside is that if you want to take advantage of the flexibility of a noiseless pickup (as some come with a four-conductor cable for multiple wiring options), you’ll have to be prepared to cut up your pickguard and you have to be fairly handy with a soldering iron (or pay someone who is).
 This is all worth it though; you can usually get two great sounds out of one pickup.
 And then you have twice as many bridge-neck sounds as well.

-There are a few things to consider when upgrading your Telecaster bridge pickup.
+There are a few things to think about when you’re considering a Telecaster bridge pickup upgrade.
 Whether to go noiseless, which company to go with and which model to choose are just a few of the high-level decisions you’ll have to make.
-But just be sure to ask yourself as many questions as you can: “What is my playing style?”; “Do I tend to play loud or use a lot of gain?”; “Do I need to get more than one sound out of my Telecaster bridge pickup?” and so on.
-The better the questions you ask yourself, the better the answers will be from web pages, repair professionals or guitar players whom you ask.
+But just be sure to ask yourself as many questions as you can.
+For example: “What is my playing style?”
+“Do I tend to play loud or use a lot of gain?”
+“Do I need to get more than one sound out of my Telecaster bridge pickup?”
+The better the questions you ask yourself, the better the answers will be from the web pages, repair professionals or guitar players that you check with.